 I hope you will leave with a better understanding of the observation skills, thinking, and recoding abilities of early people.
 I also encourage you to watch for sites such as this.
-Lines of stones may be drive lines, boundary indicators, or those lines may be alignments with significant solar and stellar events, as well as events of the movement of the moon.
+Lines of stones may be drive lines, boundary indicators, or may be alignments with significant solar and stellar events, as well as events of the movement of the moon.
 This is a preliminary and partial report on astronomically-related initial findings at this location and in this area.

 Glacial Relationship of the Site

 The site is located in the area covered by the Mankato Drift, far east on the on the high plains of Montana.
-The site is on one of the locations where the land was never broken, where the wind blows pretty much constantly, and where mammoths once roamed.
+The site is on one of the rare, remaining locations where the land was never broken, where the wind blows pretty much constantly, and where mammoths once roamed.
 More on mammoths as we move along with the research of this site.

-I’ll begin with a geological overview of the area, and a look at the early post-glacial environment .
+I’ll begin with a geological overview of the area and a look at the early post-glacial environment.
 Then I will discuss the astronomy and geometry of the site.

 The Geology

-While there may be possible evidence of pre-glacial occupation, yet to be explored, today I will focus on results of the latest glaciations, their debris and the uses of that debris by early people.
+While there may be evidence of pre-glacial occupation, yet to be explored, today I will focus on results of the latest glaciations, their debris and the uses of that debris by early people.

 Scattered across the landscape of North America, we find fields of glacial till featuring glacial erratics, which are stones not native to the area We find drumlins and even the occasional mascon, which is a magnetic anomaly.
 Montana has experienced both glaciers and fields of glacial till.
 The erratics left by glaciers include an abundance and variety of boulders, field stones and cobbles, ranging in size from larger than a Volkswagen to smaller than a grapefruit.
-These deposits are in a variety of sizes, colors, shapes, hardness and accessibility, some are buried of partially buried beneath layers of loess.
+These deposits are in a variety of sizes, colors, shapes, hardness and accessibility, some are buried or partially buried beneath layers of loess.

 We can easily trace these concentrations of glacial till to the terminal fringes of glaciers.
 Where glaciers are active and moving, large stones can be suspended in the flow of the ice.
 These stones, dropped out of the melting and receding glaciers, become a part of the deluge of ice, water and stone left behind.